 Los Gatos real estate market trends in 95030: schools and downtown proximity

 The chart above represents 95030 in Los Gatos (only, not Monte Sereno).
-Right now, this chart shows that for Los Gatos homes in the 95030 zip code, days on market are rising, the market appears to be pretty stable with no major ups or downs right at this moment, and it’s a slight seller’s market.
-That said, we have a somewhat obscured picture due to the current pandemic.
+Right now, this chart shows that for Los Gatos homes in the 95030 zip code, days on market are rising, the market action has been on the decline, and it’s a slight seller’s market.
+That said, we have a somewhat obscured picture due to the current pandemic, but it’s clear that there has been distinct cooling in the spring market.

 If you’d like to see the FULL weekly report, use the following link and save it, as it will be updated automatically every 7 days: